-The policies detailed below are in effect unless otherwise specified on the event homepage for a particular tournament.
-Policies for certain special events, including Spring Series tournaments, MAADA Tour Series, Season-Ending Championships, and Fall Series tournaments, will vary slightly when compared to the information below (for example, some have a cancellation deadline that is slightly earlier than indicated in the general “Schedule Changes and Withdrawals policy found below).
-It is important to review the tournament homepage for all events in which you plan to participate in before registering.
+The policies detailed below are in effect unless otherwise specified on the tournament information page for a particular tournament.
+It is important to review the tournament information page for all events in which you plan to participate in before registering.

 Best Practices for Caddies:

-- Must refrain from over-coaching the participant for whom they are caddying.
+Should refrain from over-coaching the player for whom they are caddying.
 Examples of over-coaching include, but are not limited to:

-- May assist their player with his/her scoring and marking for their fellow competitor’s score
+- May assist the player with his/her scoring and marking responsibilities

 Code of Conduct

-Most correspondence from the Georgia Junior Golf office is sent to members via email.
+Most correspondence from the GSGA Junior Tour office is sent to members via email.
 If you have spam blocker software on any of the email addresses you provided during membership registration, be sure to add the following addresses to your list of trusted senders:

 Should the primary email address listed in your player’s club account change or become inactive, please log in to update your contact information.
-You may also call our office to process this important change.
+You may also call the office at (770) 850-9040 to process this important change.

 Correct Division Policy